nobodyscripts/LeafBlowerScript/Readme.md

 Added a quick test mode for spamming suitcases to max leaves to e300 quickly.
 Button added but no keybind as its a test.
 Fix some settings loading in gui as defaults even with saved settings.
+"Save and run" buttons added to let you activate and save new settings without having to return to main menu.

 F9: BossFarmUsesSeeds added to spam seeds during boss farm and secondary usage.
 F9: Hotkey added H for seed bag use.